emammendes/Constrained-model-predictive-control-synthesis/README.md

 3) flagr - if flagr = 0, the initial mode is set to 1 (as in the paper).
 If flagr = 1, the initial model is randomly choesen from the set {1,2,3}.

 The number of replication is set to 100.
-If there is a need to change its value, use the variable nrep in the beginning of the script.
+If there is a need to change the value, use the variable nrep in the beginning of the script.

 The maximum input value is set to 1 using the variable umax.

 The number of steps in each replication (simulation) is set using the variable ksteps.
 The default is ksteps = 80 (as in the paper).

+There is a flag, flagc, that if it is set to 1 the constrained problem will be solved otherwise an unconstrained problem will be solved instead.

+Obs.
+1: I have not included the state constraints.

+Obs.
+2: As it is the code fails for some initial conditions.
+Despite the problem I hope it will be of some help to anyone who wants to understand the problme dealt in the paper.

+Obs.
+3: As it is the code is set to run using mosek instead of sedumi.

+Obs.
+3: I thank Dr. Lu for patiently answering my questions.

 ## Some useful information